GalSim-developers/GalSim/docs/older.rst

 - Fixed error in `InterpolatedImage.withGSParams` not updating stepk and maxk. (#1154)
 - Fixed error in `ChromaticSum` photon shooting when ``n_photons`` is given. (#1156, #1157)
 - Fixed some rounding errors that could happen with integer-typed images. (#1160)
+- Fixed an assert error that would trigger if hsm was run on images with negative stride. (#1185)
+- Fix the flux scaling of drawReal for objects with non-diagonal jacobian. (#1197, #1198)

 v2.3
 ----